KarMiles/physio-clinic/README.md

 ### **Typography**

 A font chosen for the site had to be light, simple and easy to read to be coherent with the rest of the graphic design.
-For this purpose I chose font Raleway with fallback font Lato.
+For this purpose I chose font Raleway with fall-back font Lato.
 Both are available from Google Fonts service.

 ![screenshot of google fonts](readme/docs/images/surface/font_raleway.jpg)